 LAPL Light Aircraft Pilot

-Minimum age: The candidate must be at least 16 years old during the first solo flight during the training.
-The minimum age to be admitted to the practical test is 17 years.
+Minimum age: The candidate must be at least 16 years old at the first solo flight during the training.
+The age for admission to the practical examination is 17 years.

-Theory training: see chapter «Theory» (theory course according to PPL).
-In addition, the following classroom courses have to be attended:
+Theory training: see chapter «Theory» (theory at PPL(H) level also applies to the LAPL license).
+In addition, the following classroom training course is offered:

 • Ground course for the corresponding type entry

-Practical training: min.
-40 h Rotor Turning Time (RTT) in the helicopter, of which:
+Practical training: at least 40 h Rotor Turning Time (RTT) in a helicopter, of which

-• approx. 20 h basic maneuvers, approaches in the terrain, emergency procedures, navigation at the dual controls
+- approx. 20 h in basic attitude flying, approaches in different landing zones, emergency procedures, navigation

-- approx. 10 h of solo flights in the last third of the training, one of which is a "large solo navigation flight" (at least 150 km) with a full stop at another airfield
+- approx. 10 h solo flights in the last third of the training, including a "big solo navigation flight" (at least 150 km distance) with a stopover at another airport

-Medical: Medical check-up with a medical officer of the Federal Office of Civil Aviation FOCA for level LAPL.
+Medical: Medical examination by a medical officer of the Federal Office of Civil Aviation FOCA (AeMC Aeromedical Centers) for level LAPL.
 The medical must be available before the first solo flight.
-However, we strongly recommend that you complete the medical check-up before you start training.
+However, we strongly recommend that the medical is completed before the start of training.